bob123456678/TrainControl/Readme.md

 ## Changelog

-* v2.1.4 [Beta]
+* v2.1.4 [5/25/24]
     - Parallelized CAN message processing, aimed at improving the reliability of autonomous operation when using slower PCs
-    - Fixed bug where the UI log window would auto scroll to the bottom
+    - Fixed bug where the UI log window would always auto scroll to the bottom

 * v2.1.3 [5/21/24]
     - Improved CAN message processing performance, aimed at improving the reliability of autonomous operation when using slower PCs